Free-Radical/Cortex1-ZeroVeil/README.md

 ## What Is This?

 Cortex1-ZeroVeil is a privacy-preserving relay layer for Large Language Model interactions.
-It breaks the correlation between users and their prompts at the cloud provider level — similar to how Bitcoin mixers break transaction traceability.
+It breaks the correlation between users and their prompts at the cloud provider level — applying mix network principles from anonymous communication research (similar in concept to cryptocurrency tumblers).

 **The problem:** When you call OpenAI/Anthropic/Google APIs, they know exactly who sent each prompt via your API key.
 Even with "zero data retention" promises, they see the link.